Rodz3rd2/gulp-web-dev/README.md

 Test it by opening the dist/app.html in any browser.
 That's it!.

 ## LICENSE
-web-dev-tools is released under the MIT Licence.
+sponge is released under the MIT Licence.